New post in response to today’s one-word prompt.

 When we were getting close to being shipped out to go back to the U.S. We decided to take a leave and make a train trip up to the northern end of the island of Honshu to Lake Towada National Park and Hot Springs and Spas.
 We took two friends along and made it a real dream vacation.
 About two weeks later, we all took the same train to Tokyo, to Ueno Station.
 We were supposed to ship out after two days and go back to Travis Air Force Base in California.

 The time spent in Tokyo was very emotional, happy and sad, enough mixed feelings to last a lifetime.
-Time was quickly gone, everyone was preparing for the sad, final sayonara or goodbye to one another.
-Those last moments found two going north by train, two waiting for a morning plane going east.
+Time was quickly gone, everyone was preparing for the sad, final Sayonara or goodbye to one another.
+Those last moments found two gals going north by train and two guys waiting for a plane going east.

 When we got back to the U.S. I told Dan, “Try to keep in touch now, when you get home.”
 ‘He said he would do that.’
 I told him, “I bet twenty years will go by, and neither one of us will keep in touch.”
 And your living in Montana and I’m in South Dakota.
 We could drive back and forth and visit on a vacation.
 He said that sounds like a great idea.
 We did exchange a few letters after we became civilians again and then we lost touch with each other.